delftwaves/swash-docs/docs/getting_started/binaries.rst

 .. attention::

+   - The above executables have been built using GNU fortran.
    - These binaries are 64-bit only and, additionally, cannot be executed on multiple cores or threads.
    - Be aware that you may run into compatibility issues when another OS version (e.g., Windows 7, 32-bit Windows 10) or distro (e.g., Linux Mint, Rocky Linux) is installed on your machine, or another CPU architecture (e.g., i386/i686, x86_64, AMD64, ARMv7, ARM64).